aims-umich/neorl/README.md

 | NES                 | :x:                | :heavy_check_mark: | :x:                | :heavy_check_mark: |

 ## Testing the installation
-All unit tests in baselines can be run using pytest runner:
+All unit tests in NEORL can be run using pytest runner:
 ```
 pip install pytest pytest-cov
 make pytest